srimathi29/patient-tracker-system/README.md

 To get started with HealthTrack, follow these simple steps:

-1. **Installation:** Clone this repository to your local machine and follow the installation guide in the `docs` folder.
+1. **Installation:** Clone this repository to your local machine and follow the installation guide in the `docs` folder. <WIP>

-2. **Configuration:** Configure the system settings, database, and secure connections as per your specific requirements.
+2. **Configuration:** Configure the system settings, database, and secure connections as per your specific requirements. <WIP>

-3. **User Guide:** Check out our comprehensive user guide in the `docs` folder for detailed instructions on using HealthTrack effectively.
+3. **User Guide:** Check out our comprehensive user guide in the `docs` folder for detailed instructions on using HealthTrack effectively. <WIP>

 4. **HIPAA Compliance:** Familiarize yourself with HIPAA compliance guidelines and ensure that your system adheres to them.